genthaler/ant-maven-plugin-archetype/readme.md

 ## Current status

 It's working!
 You can now use it to generate a simple Ant-based plugin with a correspondingly simple integration test.

 The site is also complete.
 See it at the project's [GitHub Page](http://genthaler.github.com/maven-archetype-ant-plugin)

+Last thing is to use the release plugin to update the version to 1.0.

 ## groupId